openstreetmap/openstreetmap-website/INSTALL.md

  # rails server

 '''Troubleshooting Firing Up Rails'''
-* If you get an error message about "undefined method 'gem' for main::Object", [http://codeprairie.net/blogs/chrisortman/archive/2007/05/28/undefined-method-gem-for-main-object.aspx see here].
-You need RubyGems 1.3.1

 * If you get an error message about uninitialized constant RLIMIT_AS, comment out line 2 of sites/rails_port/config/initializers/limits.rb .

 ===Viewing the website===